 In 4-H, Youth Officers are elected to lead their club, take on specific roles to help the group run smoothly, plan meetings, and organize events.
 Becoming a youth officer in 4-H is a fantastic opportunity to learn leadership, communication, and problem-solving skills.
 It’s a chance to build confidence, make friends, and make a difference in your community.

-It’s not just about “running the meeting”—youth officers are learning teamwork, planning, responsibility, and how to work with different personalities, which are all core life skills.
+It’s not just about “running the meeting”—youth officers are learning teamwork, planning, responsibility, and how to work with people with different personalities, which are all core life skills.

 President - Jacob